typealiased/mockingbird/README.md

 ) ~> "Big Bird"
 ```

-Chained stubbing allows you to easily stub complex object hierarchies.
+Stub complex object hierarchies by using the `~` operator to stub intermediary values.

 ```swift
 protocol Bird {